johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

   lyric: |
     One more drink and I’ll be fine
   commentary: |
-    You know when you can hear your neighbour playing music, but you can't hear it properly because it's travelling through a wall or the floor?
-When it's all a bit muffled?
-To my – admittedly pretty poor – ears, this song's got a weird aural-aesthetic quality to it that is a bit like that.
+    You know when you can hear your neighbour playing music, but you can't hear it properly because it’s travelling through a wall or the floor?
+When it’s all a bit muffled?
+To my – admittedly pretty poor – ears, this song’s got a weird aural-aesthetic quality to it that is a bit like that.

-    It's a ballad, but with seemingly-intentionally muffled instrumentation.
+    It’s a ballad, but with seemingly-intentionally muffled instrumentation.
 The singers otherwise come through loud and clear, and the lead singer has a voice that might remind you of *[Brendon Urie](https://en.wikipedia.org/wiki/Brendon_Urie)* of *[Panic!
 At the Disco](https://en.wikipedia.org/wiki/Panic!_at_the_Disco)* fame.

 - country: "Croatia"
   shortcode: "CRO"